Experienced San Diego Patent Attorneys

-Patent law is a part of intellectual property law that is associated with new inventions and designs.
+Patent law is a unique part of intellectual property law associated with new inventions and designs.
 Traditionally, patent cases have involved mechanical inventions such as engines, semiconductors, or other machinery.
 Today, however, patents can be issued for a broad range of items that include coding algorithms, designs, fabrication methods, living organisms, and even some proprietary business practices.
 In fact, it’s an evolving matter of debate as to what is eligible for patent protections under the law and what items are, in fact, new and deserving of a patent.

 There are two primary kinds of patents: utility patents and design patents.
 Our patent attorneys are comfortable handling cases that involve any of these patent types.
 Whether the patent is associated with software, a technical application, packaging design, or a chemical application, we can help protect your invention.

 Our San Diego Patent Attorneys Are Experts

-Buche & Associates has expert patent attorneys who specialize in patent law and patent litigation.
+Buche & Associates, P.C. has expert patent attorneys who specialize in patent law and patent litigation.
 Our attorneys have advanced science and engineering backgrounds with technologies that include mechanical, electrical, biology, chemical, environmental, and aerospace disciplines.
 We represent a wide array of clients, ranging from individual inventors, to larger businesses.
 Our San Diego patent attorneys offer expert legal counsel and can help you protect your intellectual property by securing patents.
 We also help clients secure their trademarks and copyrights.
 Our patent attorneys are experts when it comes to filing complex applications and litigating complicated infringement cases.
 If you are you considering selling or licensing your patent, then our patent attorneys can help in that department too.
 We have vast experience with IP licensing.